MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 ### To access your query results

 After your query runs, you can access its results in the **Query results** page.
 On the **Query results** page, you can also edit and clone your query.
-For further information, refer to [Query results](./query-results.md).
+For further information, refer to [Access query results and modify existing queries](./query-results.md).

 ## Example Person query for after-hours communication